tybor/nextgen-gallery-voting/readme.txt

 Tags: nextgen-gallery, nextgen, gallery, voting, rating, ratings, nextgen-gallery-voting Requires at least: 2.9.1
 Tested up to: 3.5.1
-Stable tag: 2.4.1
+Stable tag: 2.5

-This plugin adds the ability for users to vote and rate your NextGEN Galleries and Images.
+Adds the ability for users to vote and rate your NextGEN Galleries and Images.
 Simple to understand options give you the ability to limit who can vote on what.

 == Description ==